-Triexta is the newest carpet fiber, and is currently generating a lot of buzz in the carpet industry.
+Triexta is the newest carpet fiber and is currently generating a lot of buzz in the carpet industry.
 In 2009, the U.S. Federal Trade Commission officially recognized triexta as a generic name for polytrimethylene terephthalate (PTT), making it a new classification of fiber.

 Although triexta essentially comes from the same "root" as polyester, there are in fact several key differences between the two fibers.
 The biggest difference is that triexta is more resilient than standard polyester....
-Generally, triexta is also much softer than polyester (although there are many new "soft" polyester carpets).
-Many triexta carpets are made using biotechnology that utilizes corn glucose in the manufacturing process, making these carpets eco-friendly and resulting less off-gassing.
+Triexta is also much softer than polyester (although there are many new "soft" polyester carpets).
+Many triexta carpets are made using biotechnology that utilizes corn glucose in the manufacturing process, making these carpets eco-friendly and resulting in less off-gassing.

 04 of 04

 Olefin (polypropylene) is commonly found in looped styles of broadloom (such as berber) and area rugs, because its appearance is similar to that of wool.
 Olefin is considered a less durable fiber than most other synthetic carpet fibers, and as such, is usually limited to products of entry-level quality and looped styles, where resiliency is not as crucial.
 However, olefin is extremely stain resistant, and so is well-suited to areas prone to spills.
 It is also very fade-resistant.